cordialgerm/foe_foundry/data/5e_canonical/stirge.md

 ***Blood Drain***. *Melee Weapon Attack:* +5 to hit, reach 5 ft., one creature. *Hit:* 5 (1d4+3) piercing damage, and the stirge attaches to the target.
 While attached, the stirge doesn't attack.
 Instead, at the start of each of the stirge's turns, the target loses 5 (1d4+3) hit points due to blood loss.

 The stirge can detach itself by spending 5 feet of its movement.
 It does so after it drains 10 hit points of blood from the target or the target dies.
-A creature, including the target, can use its action to detach the stirge.
+A creature, including the target, can use its action to detach the stirge.</statblock>